 Are you missing one or more teeth that used to appear next to each other?
 If so, dental bridges are a great way to literally “bridge” the gap they’ve left in your smile.
 This sturdy style of prosthetic fits within the gap and is then anchored in place with the support of dental crowns that are attached to the healthy adjacent teeth on both sides.
 At South Ridge Dental, we also offer implant-retained bridges, which are anchored within the smile using modern dental implants to provide a healthier, more permanent fit.

 While it isn’t possible to turn back time for any natural teeth that have been lost, replacing them with dental implants is the next best option.
 This modern reconstructive service goes a big step beyond traditional prosthetics, faithfully replicating the entire structure of the original tooth – including the root that’s entirely hidden beneath the gum line.
-The final result is virtually indistinguishable from natural dental structure in every way that matters, including aesthetics, function, and overall feel.
+The final result is virtually indistinguishable from the natural dental structure in every way that matters, including aesthetics, function, and overall feel.
 Your newly completed smile will thrive for decades!